rafael-santiago/cutest/doc/README.md

         }
 ```

-But for convenience ``cutest`` brings a short way to define it:
+But for convenience ``cutest`` brings a short way of defining it:

 ```c
         CUTE_MAIN(entry)
 ```

-The entry point is merely an unit test case which must be declared using special definition macros:
+The entry point is merely a unit test case which must be declared using special definition macros:

 ```c
         CUTE_TEST_CASE(entry)